-The Wesleyan Methodist Chapel and former public house, the Hastings Arms, are two residential conversions which were previously communal spaces and a place of worship in the case of the chapel.
+The Wesleyan Methodist chapel and former public house, the Hastings Arms, are two residential conversions which were previously communal spaces and a place of worship in the case of the chapel.
 Both buildings can be seen on historic OS maps from the nineteenth century.

 The converted Wesleyan Methodist Chapel is located on the east side of The Street and was previously a single storey building which now has an attic with dormer windows in the roof.
-There are many original features that have been retained such as the attractive two-centred arch door and doorway, an inscribed date stone on the north elevation from 1886, a stone plaque above the doorway and a tripartite of blind lancet windows on the front elevation.
-Iron railings surrounding the Chapel are a unique feature in the Conservation Area that reflects the different original function and status of the building.
+There are many original features that have been retained such as the attractive. two-centred arch door and doorway and features that allude to its status as public building as a chapel such as an inscribed date stone on the north elevation. from 1886, a stone plaque above the doorway and a tripartite of blind lancet windows on the front elevation which would imply its religious function.
+Iron railings surround the chapel, a unique feature in the Conservation Area that reflects the different original function and status of the building.

-The Hastings Arms was a public house which has now been converted to a house.
-It is located directly east of the Village Cross on Bale Road in the building which is now The Chequers.
+The Hasting Arms was a public house which has now been converted to a house, it is located directly east of the Village Cross on Bale Road in the building which is now The Chequers.
 As the small centre of Sharrington, the location was typical for a communal space such as a public house.
+The building is currently one dwelling.